-The accommodation is limited and they are also both becoming increasingly popular spots, making it even harder to find a hotel at the last-minute.
+The accommodation is limited and they are also both becoming increasingly popular spots, making it even harder to find a hotel at the last minute.
 While you are waiting for a better deal, the entire town will sell out as I found from my own personal experience.

-When it comes to the coast of Mexico, Cancun has to be one of the most famous places to visit.
+When it comes to the east coast of Mexico, Cancun has to be one of the most famous places to visit.
 There’s a strange allure to Cancun, even for those over 18.
 Bright lights, late nights and chaotic and colourful delights await in the northern Yucatan hot spot.

 For those who want to mingle, Mandala Beach Club is a great place to start during daylight hours.
 Set right on the sand with beach chairs, umbrellas, pools, showers, food and beverage service and activities, tickets start at about $US23 (for the family zone) upwards, depending on whether you are staying around past sunset for the DJ and the open bar.

 Where to Eat in Cancun

-- Just near by, Restaurante Natura is more low-key, serving delicious vegetarian food on their patio which was a lovely way to start the day.
+- Just nearby, Restaurante Natura is more low-key, serving delicious vegetarian food on their patio which was a lovely way to start the day.

 - Selecto Chedraui Cancún Zona Hotelera up the top of Kukulcan Boulevard is an amazing supermarket where you can buy everything from clothing to deli goods and alcohol.
 The food court has some delicious food options too.

-One of the great things about Cancun is the non-stop tours running nearby and right down the Riviera Maya catering for adrenalin seekers and families to nature and history lovers.
-Isla Mujeres is one of the best day trips you’ll find on the east coast of Mexico.
+One of the great things about Cancun is the non-stop tours running nearby and right down the Riviera Maya.
+They cater for adrenalin seekers and families to nature and history lovers.
+Isla Mujeres is one of the easiest and best day trips from Cancun you’ll find on the east coast of Mexico.

 A private catamaran tour is the ultimate way to see the coastline and to reach the island.
-Full day tours generally include hotel pick up, the catamaran out and back and a little food and drinks.
+Full-day tours generally include hotel pick up, the catamaran out and back and a little food and drinks.
 You’ll need to take a towel, sunscreen and some cash to cover the docking fee, souvenirs, food, drinks and activities on the island.

 If you need somewhere to recover after a spell in Cancun, or party people aren’t your cup of tea, head down the coast.
 The Riviera Maya is the heart of Quintana Roo and feels like it’s a world away from Cancun.
-The area is home to some of the peninsula’s largest all-inclusive resorts, popular with couples looking to escape the crowds without having to leave their hotel grounds.
-For those that can manage to tear themselves away though, the area is full of beautiful Riviera Maya excursions, taking you straight into nature or even back in time.
-Read more about trips to the Tulum ruins, Chichen Itza and the cenotes in our Tulum guide.
+It is definitely one of the most special places to stay in Mexico, particularly for couples.

-An adults-only resort, the pools were full of couples and groups of friends pushing around floating mats while holding freshly made cocktails back and forth to the swim up bar.
+An adults-only resort, the pools were full of couples and groups of friends pushing around floating mats while holding freshly made cocktails back and forth to the swim-up bar.
 It was like watching ‘parents gone wild’ with many we spoke to telling us the week or so they had at the resort was their only holiday all year.
 They were enjoying every indulgent moment.

-Puerto Morelos itself is a sleepy port town with a handful of Mexican and Western style restaurants and unrivalled snorkelling and dive sites thanks to the world-class Mesoamerican Reef.
+Puerto Morelos itself is a sleepy port town with a handful of Mexican and Western-style restaurants and unrivalled snorkelling and dive sites thanks to the world-class Mesoamerican Reef.

 Playa Del Carmen

-If you have heart of Mexico, there’s a good chance you have heard of Tulum.
+If you have heard of Mexico, there’s a good chance you have heard of Tulum.
 The hippie town turned tourist hot spot is widely considered one of the best places to visit in Mexico and attracts more than 2 million visitors a year with that number no doubt rising rapidly.
 Read our full Tulum guide here.